Vendors: How to Engage

 Specification Drafting / Working Groups

 CableLabs does not draft specifications or test suites on its own.
-Rather, input and active participation from the Technology Supplier community is essential to drafting Specifications that meet the needs of Cable Operators, Technology Suppliers, and ultimately, our mutual customers.
-Afterall, the Technology Suppliers implement the CableLabs Specifications in their respective devices.
-We invite any Technology Supplier with interest and expertise to join our Working Groups as they are formed around various Specification drafting efforts.
+Rather, input and active participation from the Technology Vendor community is essential to drafting Specifications that meet the needs of Cable Operators, Technology Vendors, and ultimately, our mutual customers.
+After all, the Technology Vendors implement the CableLabs Specifications in their respective devices.
+We invite any Technology Vendor with interest and expertise to join our Working Groups as they are formed around various Specification drafting efforts.
 Working Groups may also draft Test Plans associated with our Specifications.
 The Working Groups are generally announced via our email reflectors.
 (To be placed on our email reflector list, see Confidential Information Access Agreement above.)
-In order to facilitate widespread implementation of CableLabs Specifications, and reduce overall costs for Suppliers, Cable Operators, and consumers, CableLabs has established Contribution Agreements (also referred to as IPR Agreements) for each family of CableLabs Specifications—DOCSIS (data), PacketCable (voice), and OpenCable (video).
+In order to facilitate widespread implementation of CableLabs Specifications, and reduce overall costs for Vendors, Cable Operators, and consumers, CableLabs has established Contribution Agreements (also referred to as IPR Agreements) for each family of CableLabs Specifications—DOCSIS (data), PacketCable (voice), and OpenCable (video).
 DPoE, EPOC, Metadata, and other projects also have similar Contribution Agreements.
-The Contribution Agreements provide Technology Suppliers with either a royalty-free grant of necessary intellectual property, or a reasonable and non-discriminatory obligation to license necessary intellectual property, from all other Contributors, as the case may be per agreement.
-Likewise, to participate in the Working Group, a Supplier must make reciprocal commitments to all other Contributors by signing the Contribution Agreement.
+The Contribution Agreements provide Technology Vendors with either a royalty-free grant of necessary intellectual property, or a reasonable and non-discriminatory obligation to license necessary intellectual property, from all other Contributors, as the case may be per agreement.
+Likewise, to participate in the Working Group, a Vendor must make reciprocal commitments to all other Contributors by signing the Contribution Agreement.
 To participate in Specification and Test Plan drafting, or otherwise join a CableLabs Working Group, please click here.

 *For open source projects CableLabs has a modified and abbreviated agreement: CableLabs Open Source Contributor Agreement.